 10. Use high-quality visuals

 This is true for all social media—whether multilingual or not.
 Nothing is more engaging on the internet than eye-catching photos and videos.
-But when it comes to social media management in multiple languages, you have to make sure the images you use are culturally relevant and respectful in each market.
+But when it comes to managing social media in multiple languages, you have to ensure the images you use are culturally relevant and respectful in each market.

 In addition, keep in mind that you’ll probably need to have all your copy and captions translated or even completely rewritten.